opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 from = size * (page_number - 1)
 ```

-Each time the user clicks the next page of the results, your application must make the same search query with an incremented `from` value.
+Each time the user chooses the next page of the results, your application must make the same search query with an incremented `from` value.

 You could also specify the `from` and `size` parameters in the search URI: